english-blog/english-blog.github.io/_posts/2012-04-12-buying-gold-jewellery-know-the-facts-first.md

 ### While Exchanging Gold:

 We decided to exchange the unused rings and bangles for the new gold.
 Joy Alukkas charged 1% of *melting / usage charges* (?) on the gold while exchanging.
 I was surprised.
 I argued with them that these are KDM jewels and I won't pay a single paise.
 The manager told that he would accept the jewels from Joy Alukkas without melting charges, but not from other jewellers.
-Ater negotiating for few more minutes, he agreed to take the gold for exchange without any charges.
+After negotiating for few more minutes, he agreed to take the gold for exchange without any charges.

 ### Things to remember while exchanging gold...